Making and Keeping Vermont’s Highways Safe

 Throughout the year VHSA meets people where they are to reach educate Vermonters about traffic safety!

-We are currently seeking a vendor to work with us from March- September 2026.
+We are currently seeking vendors to work with us from March- September 2026.

 Fatalities on Vermont’s roadways